E-Invoice Applicability Limit in 2025-26: Latest Rules, Threshold & Who Must Comply

 So, if you crossed ₹5 crore turnover at any point after 2017-18, the e-invoice mandatory limit applies to you now.

-- Your turnover crossed ₹5 crore in any financial year from 2017–18 onwards
+- Your turnover exceeded ₹5 crore in any financial year from 2017–18 onwards

-- You make B2B sales (to other registered businesses)
+- You conduct B2B sales to other registered businesses

 - You export goods or services

-- You supply to government departments (B2G transactions)
+- You supply goods or services to government departments (B2G transactions)

 Who is Exempt From E-Invoicing